ansht3/deep-learning-intro/README.md

+# Deep Learning ML Projects

-# Perceptron (Single and Multilayer)
+- Perceptron (Single and Multilayer).
 Python script to implement a single perceptron using PyTorch, and then extending to a Multilayer Perceptron (MLP) architecture.
 Applying MLP to classification task using MNIST dataset.
+- Convolutional Neural Network (CNN).
+Python script building and training a CNN in PyTorch for handwritten digit classification on MNIST.